 Phil completed his Ph.D in 2008.
 He is currently for PF Olsen as a Technical Services Manager, supervising a team of technical experts covering spatial information, resource modeling, forestry systems, fire, silviculture and research.
 PF Olsen has been operating for over 35 years in New Zealand and recently decided to expand their operations into Australia.
 They manage forests (plantation or native) for investors, with no forest ownership themselves.
 During his one-year Fellowship in 2003-2004, Phil sought to understand the biological, economic and environmental factors facing industrial forest managers in the Pacific Northwest (PNW), and to examine the decision support systems that various forest managers adopt.

-Ms. Sarita Lama is from Siraha, the Eastern plains area of Nepal.
-She has over ten years working experience in the field of forestry in the various mid-hill districts of Nepal through various national and international non-governmental organizations.
+Ms. Sarita Lama finished her 6-month WFI Fellowhip Program in 2015.
+During her program at WFI she focused on expanding her knowledge on sustainable forest practices to bring lessons back home for Chure hills management in Nepal.
+She came to WFI with over ten years working experience in the field of forestry in the various mid-hill districts of Nepal through various national and international non-governmental organizations.
 Her involvement was mostly in implementing and managing community forestry program mainly focused on benefiting the poor, women and marginalized households.
 Sarita aims to provide service for social empowerment and to build ecosystem resilience of the disastrous and precarious condition of southern and outer hills of Nepal, known as ‘Chure’.
-She joined WFI in April for a six month program with the expectation of learning a broader concept of private, public and community involvement in forestry practices and forest management in the US.
-She hopes to bring this knowledge and good practices from the US for Chure hills management in Nepal.

 Seol Woong Lee, an architect by training, works in the marketing division of EAGON Inc. His primary responsibility is developing new wood-based products and planning new business opportunities.
 During his six-month Fellowship in 2006, Lee explored wooden housing facilities for seniors, including retirement and assisted living communities.
 By 2026, Korean society is expected to become super-aged society in which over 20% of the population will be above 65 years of age.
 Therefore, the development of facilities and dedicated housing for seniors has become a key issue in Korea.